Boys Like Girls to perform in Singapore this April 2024

-Singapore, get ready to rock and roll: Legendary US pop-rock sensation, Boys Like Girls, is set to bring their electrifying energy and unforgettable anthems to your shores.
+Travelling to Singapore in April?
+You could be in luck.
+Legendary US pop-rock sensation, Boys Like Girls, is set to bring their electrifying energy and unforgettable anthems to your shores.
 A part of their Spring 2024 Southeast Asia Tour, the band is all geared up to send waves of excitement through Singapore, and also KL and Kota Kinabalu this April.

 Boys Like Girls, the kings of 2000s pop-rock, are sure to transport fans back in time with nostalgic hits like The Great Escape.
 But the band isn’t just about nostalgia.
 They’re also about evolution and growth, as evidenced by their latest album, SUNDAY AT FOXWOODS, released in October last year.
 Fans can expect a sonic feast of both beloved classics and new tunes.